petar/GoLLRB/README.md

 These data structures are quite useful in a variety of cases.
 A BBST maintains elements in sorted order under dynamic updates (inserts and deletes) and can support varios order-specific queries.
-Furthermore, in practice one often implements other common data structures like Priority Queues, using a BBST's.
+Furthermore, in practice one often implements other common data structures like Priority Queues, using BBST's.

 2-3 trees (a type of BBST's), as well as the runtime-similar 2-3-4 trees, are the de facto standard BBST algoritms found in implementations of Python, Java,